 7) valuation is important when starting a position but its hard to find and evaluate.
-But good thing is we will find atleast 4-5 reasonable valued stocks (in a year) or sectors (like REITS/Utilities in late 2017/ early 2018) even in bull market.
+But the good thing is we will find at least 4-5 reasonable valued stocks (in a year) or sectors (like REITS/Utilities in late 2017/ early 2018) even in a bull market.

 8) once you initiated positions and have invest-able cash; try building up positions.

-a) in bull market condition – if company beats EPS; Revenue and raised guidance – buy
+a) in bull market condition – if the company beats EPS; Revenue and raised guidance – buy

-b) in bear market condition – if company beats revenue; miss EPS and market reaction good and guidance is reasonable or higher buy. otherwise wait for other companies from your portfolio to release earnings and choose other companies to build
+b) in bear market condition – if the company beats revenue; miss EPS and market reaction good and guidance is reasonable or higher buy. otherwise, wait for other companies from your portfolio to release earnings and choose other companies to build

 9) its hard to get our minds straight on price point; so try reading M* report; valueline report; brokerage report; fastgraphs and come to price point (average them).